1Sources and Biological Significance

 Due to the ubiquitous nature of glutamine in the body, bodily stores of glutamine are depleted in an attempt to counter the increased metabolic activity typical of critical illness.
 Since skeletal muscle is largely glutamine it is at a higher risk for catabolism during periods of illness.
 Supplementing with glutamine in the critically ill alleviates the decline in muscle mass significantly, although it does not necessarily prolong life or survivial outcomes.

-Glutathione, an anti-oxidant enzyme that is created from glutamine, also is decreased in situations of critical illness and trauma.
+Glutathione, an important endogenous anti-oxidant that is created from glutamine, also is decreased in situations of critical illness and trauma.
 As provision of glutamine becomes the rate-limiting step, administration of 0.5 g/kg bodyweight glutamine intravenously increases glutathione levels in this population.

 The Observed Safety Limit of glutamine supplementation, of which is the highest amount one can take and be assured of no side effects, has been suggested as being 14g/d in supplemental form (above food intake).
 Higher levels than this have been tested and well tolerated, but there is not enough evidence to suggest that higher doses are completely free from harm over a lifetime of supplementation nor enough evidence to assume harm exists.
 Limited evidence suggests that 50-60g for a period of a few weeks is not associated with significant adverse effects.